nolanlawson/css-talk-2022/markdown.md

 ???

 Then you can get this view of the "selector stats."
 If you sort by elapsed time, you can actually see your most expensive CSS rules ranked from most to least expensive.
-Note that this may actually be an underestimate, because of how selectors play into invalidation, which I'll discuss later.

-I also want to draw your attention to the elapsed time on the left.
-It's in nanoseconds, so those first two selectors are each taking up more than 2 milliseconds.
-This was taken on a fast MacBook Pro for a real website.
-That's a lot of time for two lines of CSS!

-I also want to emphasize that this kind of analysis is more useful at the macro level than the micro level.
-For instance, this tool helped me find [a bug](https://github.com/salesforce/lwc/issues/3051) in our CSS scoping logic that was creating overly-generic selectors.

 ---